*Updated in January 2023*

 Key Advantages of Azure

 Microsoft is also known for focusing on hybrid and multi-cloud strategies.
 Azure Arc is a management platform that enables users to extend their services into a hybrid or multi-cloud environment.
 Users can easily integrate and manage their on-premises environments with Azure and other cloud providers.
-Azure embraces multi-cloud strategies and invests in services that enable users to choose whatever approach works best for them.
+Azure embraces multi-cloud strategies and invests in services that enable users to choose the best approach.

 It’s important to mention the number of regions and availability zones that Azure occupies.
 With more regions than any other provider and at least three availability zones per region, Azure backs up its claims of being a reliable and resilient cloud solution for businesses anywhere in the world.